codekiddy2/Visual-Studio-gtkmm/readme/troubleshooting.md

 Also you'll be able to read any kind of files including editing projects, as well as files which can't be normaly read by using Windows notepad.

+If none of the information so far helps, you have several options left:

+1. Open an issue on: https://github.com/codekiddy2/Visual-Studio-gtkmm/issues
+2. Ask for help on forums which discus build process
+3. Ask google for help.